life-itself/second-renaissance/content/profiles/sprouts.md

 # About

-Sprouts is a learning community inspired by Schumacher College based at Froidefontaine Farm, an agroecological farm in Belgium.
+Sprouts is a learning community inspired by [[schumacher-college]] based at Froidefontaine Farm, an agroecological farm in Belgium.

 "The Sprouts offer an educational programme with transformative courses for ecological, social and personal change.
 We apply a range of teachings and learning methods, varying from lectures to reflective inquiry, with an emphasis on action in the participants’ own lives.
 The connection with nature is at the heart of all courses while there is always a focus on how to be and act in a changing world.
 We are convinced that these competences are key to build a sustainable future." https://www.thesprouts.co/about-us